ABViewer: Features

+According to the comparative study of CAD data exchange based on STEP standard held in 2017, ABViewer was able to open the exported STEP models with success rate of 80%.
+The representation of models was complete, without absence of model features or missing surfaces, but with low accuracy of splines with larger radius; the error visibility was decreasing with the decrease of spline radius.

 Supported formats

 ABViewer allows viewing more than 50 vector and raster 2D and 3D formats:

 The program opens archived drawings too: ZIP, 7z, RAR, CAB, BZIP, TAR.

 Localization

 ABViewer is fully translated into the following languages: Chinese, Czech, Dutch, English, Finnish, French, German, Hebrew, Hungarian, Italian, Brazilian Portuguese, Russian, and Spanish.
 ABViewer documentation and detailed help system are available in English, German, French, and Russian.

 Reception

 Ron LaFon from the Cadalyst compared nine different CAD Viewers in 2008 and AViewer v6.2 was among them.

 He stated that the program supported lots of languages (32 languages in total at that time), had “clean and easy to understand” user interface and a variety of available features.

 The Digital Engineering magazine named ABViewer (version 7) a “cost-efficient high-quality application” that could be used by engineers as well as by office workers.
 The Thumbnail visualization of the folder contents was highlighted in particular as this feature makes the search for the required files considerably easier.

 Softpedia describes ABViewer version 14 as a modern tool that can help in a variety of tasks and is easy and user-friendly even for inexperienced users.

 Apart from it ABViewer is referenced to as a tool for measuring, converting and viewing CAD files in a number of modern studies and researches in different fields.